Wrist Wraps vs Wrist Straps: What's the Difference?

 What Our Wrist Wraps Are (and Aren't)

-Our calisthenics wrist wraps are lace-up wraps - they wrap around the wrist joint with a traditional tie closure.
+Our wrist wraps for calisthenics are lace-up wraps - they wrap around the wrist joint with a traditional tie closure.
 They provide firm, adjustable joint support and are built for calisthenics and weightlifting pushing work.
 They are not lifting straps and will not help with grip on pulling movements.

 Looking for Wrist Wraps?